psenger/Best-Practices-For-Rest-API/README.md

 ### Errors - Problem Details for HTTP APIs ( [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) )

+Ive built many different type of error objects, I think this technique is favorable.

 * ***type*** (string) - A URI reference [RFC3986] that identifies the problem type.
 This specification encourages that, when dereferenced, it provide human-readable documentation for the problem type (e.g., using HTML [W3C.REC-html5-20141028]).
 When this member is not present, its value is assumed to be "about:blank".
 This value should ( a URI ) should never change, making it a constant that systems can key on.